 Tips For Visiting Zion National Park In the Winter

-- Prepare your hiking boots for trail.
+- Prepare your hiking boots for the trail.
 Whether it’s rainy or snowy, make sure your boots are waterproof.
 If you’re going to hike in the Kolob Canyon area, you’ll definitely need crampons and snowshoes.
-We wanted to hike the Northgate Peak, but unfortunately we didn’t have the right gear.
+We wanted to hike the Northgate Peak, but unfortunately, we didn’t have the right gear.

 - Wear warm layers.
 Don’t let bad clothes ruin your experience.
 Dress properly and make sure you layer up!
 Start with a base layer (thermal layer), a fleece mid-layer, then wrap up in a down or shell jacket.
 It also wouldn’t hurt to wear gloves, beanies, scarves, or earmuffs.